-Soft Wash vs Pressure Wash: What’s the Difference?
+Soft Wash vs Pressure Wash: Determining the Best Method for You

 A professional pressure washing can achieve some really dramatic results.
 Watching that layer of dirt wash away is a pretty satisfying experience.
 Where regular cleaning and maintenance falls short, only pressure washing can take care of built-up grime.

 While researching cleaning companies, you may come across services advertised as power washing, pressure washing, and soft washing.
 If you don't know the differences between these terms, then don't worry, you're not alone.

 What's the main difference between soft washing and pressure washing?